Yakuza: Dead Souls

-is an action-adventure survival horror video game developed and published by Sega for the PlayStation 3.
-The game is a spin-off of the Yakuza series.
+is a 2011 action-adventure survival horror video game developed and published by Sega for the PlayStation 3.
+The game is a spin-off of the Like a Dragon series.
 The game was originally scheduled for release in Japan on March 17, 2011 two days after the release of Yakuza 4 in North America; however, after the 2011 Tōhoku earthquake and tsunami, the release was indefinitely delayed.
 A new release date, setting the game's release for June 9, was announced on April 7.
 The game was also released in North America and Europe by Sega in March 2012.
-The gameplay and themes is based on another Sega horror-themed rail gun called The House of the Dead series.
+The gameplay and themes are based on another Sega horror-themed rail shooter called The House of the Dead series.

 Plot

 Synopsis and characters

 Dead Souls is a non-canonical side story set during April 2011, one year after the events of Yakuza 4.
 A sudden zombie outbreak spreads throughout Kamurocho, and is slowly quarantined as the Japan Ground Self-Defense Force is called in to contain the infection.
 In the wake of the outbreak, four men seek to help the people of Kamurocho and find the source of the disease: Shun Akiyama, a moneylender attempting to rescue his secretary Hana; Goro Majima, a feared yakuza and construction boss trying to stave off his own infection; Ryuji Goda, who has survived his wounds at the end of Yakuza 2 and is working as a takoyaki chef; and Kazuma Kiryu, an orphanage caretaker and former yakuza forced to return to Kamurocho when his adopted daughter Haruka is kidnapped.
 The game is split in four parts, each focusing on a particular character.